jeremykendall/php-domain-parser/README.md

 Because the `Pdp\Domain` object is immutable:

 - If the method change any of the current object property, a new object is returned.
-- If a modification is not possible a `Pdp\Exception` exception is thrown.
+- If a modification is not possible a `Pdp\Contract\Exception` exception is thrown.

 **WARNING: URI and URL accept registered name which encompass domain name.
 Therefore, some URI host are invalid domain name and will trigger an exception if you try to instantiate a `Pdp\Domain` with them.**